Local analysis of fast magnetic reconnection: Fast magnetic reconnection

 Aref's work explained the ubiquity of temperature relaxation in a room in tens of minutes rather than the few weeks that would be required by diffusive transport.
 The flow that causes this relaxation is constrained by an energy argument to be divergence free, which requires the region of relaxation have at least two non-trivial spatial dimensions \cite{Boozer:rec-phys}.
 For magnetic reconnection, an analogous energy argument requires the region of relaxation have at least three non-trivial spatial dimensions \cite{Boozer:rec-phys}.
+This essentially follows from the requirement that the flow involve at least two directions with the magnetic field pointing in a third.

 The current density required to achieve $\Delta_{max}/\Delta_{min}\sim a_r/\Delta_d$ scales \cite{Boozer:B-line.sep} as $\ln(a_r/\Delta_d)$ and lies in numerous thin but broad ribbons throughout the region of magnetic reconnection \cite{Boozer:rec-phys}.
-This was illustrated for a a smooth large-scale flow of the field lines $\vec{u}_\bot$ by Boozer and Elder \cite{Rec-example}.
+This was illustrated for a smooth large-scale flow of the field lines $\vec{u}_\bot$ by Boozer and Elder \cite{Rec-example}.